huypq02/sentiment-analysis-project/README.md

 ## Hands-On Roadmap

+> **📝 NOTE:** The notebooks referenced below are currently **IN PREPARATION** and have not been implemented yet.
+The exploratory data analysis and prototyping notebooks will be added in future iterations.

 | Step | Concept             | Action                                    | Reference                                                                                                  |
 | ---- | ------------------- | ----------------------------------------- | ---------------------------------------------------------------------------------------------------------- |
 | 1    | **Theory**          | Understand sentiment analysis & ML basics | [SuperDataScience](https://www.superdatascience.com/blogs/the-ultimate-guide-to-regression-classification) |